 Head trauma can be fatal.
 The effects from some types of head trauma may not appear right away.
 So it’s important to get medical attention for any severe head injury.

-Do not move a person with a head injury unless it is necessary to save his or her life.
+Don't move a person with a head injury unless it is necessary to save his or her life.
 Call 911 and wait for help.
 Head trauma often comes with severe neck injury.
 Sudden movements can result in paralysis.

-Call 911 right away after a head blow that results in:
+Call 911right away after a head blow that results in: